Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/parallel/concrt/how-to-convert-an-openmp-parallel-for-loop-to-use-the-concurrency-runtime.md

 ---
-title: 'Postupy: Převedení OpenMP paralelní smyčky na využití modulu Concurrency Runtime' ms.date: 11/04/2016
+title: 'Postupy: Převedení paralelní smyčky for v OpenMP na využití modulu Concurrency Runtime' ms.date: 11/04/2016
 helpviewer_keywords:
 - converting from OpenMP to the Concurrency Runtime, parallel for loops